Giovanni P. Dazzo

 Biography

 Dr. Giovanni P. Dazzo is an interdisciplinary researcher and evaluator who integrates theories and methodological practices from anthropology, community psychology, restorative justice and conflict transformation, and education.
 As a methodologist, he employs critical forms of participatory action research, ethnography, narrative and visual inquiries, and program evaluation.
-Prior to joining the Mary Frances Early College of Education, he led the research and evaluation unit at the Department of State’s Bureau of Democracy, Human Rights, and Labor, where he conducted internal studies; developed research/evaluation methods curricula and trained staff, nonprofit grantees, and human rights activists; and designed and managed research grants and evaluation contracts conducted by academic institutions, nonprofit organizations, and consulting firms.
+Prior to joining the Mary Frances Early College of Education, he led the research and evaluation unit at a human rights funding agency.

-As a first-generation college student raised in rural Central California by immigrant parents, he is familiar with the ways in which college, graduate school, and a career can seem like unobtainable goals.
-For these reasons, Dr. Dazzo believes that universities should be welcoming environments for all, inside and outside the classroom.
+As a first-generation college student raised in rural Central California by immigrant parents, Dr. Dazzo believes universities should be welcoming environments for all, inside and outside the classroom.
 He is interested in service opportunities, having previously served on the Board of the American Evaluation Association’s (AEA) local affiliate in Washington, D.C. , where he launched a mentorship program and pro bono evaluation initiative, which have been replicated by other affiliates.

 Dr. Dazzo is open to community partnerships and new Ph.D. students.
-If you are interested in exploring how communities can be involved in the research process (community-engaged research, participatory action research), or understanding how evidence can be used to influence social good, please feel free to email.
-Additional information about Dr. Dazzo’s research interests can be found on this page.
+If you are interested in exploring how communities can be more equitably involved in the research process (e.g., community-engaged research, participatory action research), or understanding how evidence can be used to influence social good, please feel free to email.

 Areas of Expertise